 Biden sent the American Rescue Plan to Congress for approval in January 2021, and it was passed on March 11, 2021.
 The package includes $1,400 checks for qualifying households.
 This is in addition to the $600 stimulus payment approved in December 2020.

 The relief plan also expands the Child Tax Credit (CTC) by requiring the Internal Revenue Service (IRS) to provide $3,600 a year per child under the age of 6, and $3,000 per child age 6 through 17.
-The plan raises the Earned Income Tax Credit (EITC) for childless workers, too, and expands the income limits, allowing more people to claim the EITC.
+The plan raises the Earned Income Tax Credit (EITC) for childless workers and expands the income limits, allowing more people to claim the EITC.

 Biden promised to stabilize the economy by protecting essential workers.
 In addition to adequate PPE, this includes emergency paid sick leave to everyone who needs it.
 Biden also supports work-sharing, often referred to as "short-time compensation programs."
 Instead of laying workers off, companies would keep them part-time and allow full health coverage and benefits.
 The federal government would subsidize the difference.

-The American Rescue Plan expands sick and family medical leave through September 30, 2021, for anyone who gets sick with COVID-19 or has to stay home to care for family members ill with the virus.
+The American Rescue Plan expands sick and family medical leave through September 30, 2021, for anyone who gets sick with COVID-19 or has to stay home to care for family members who are ill with the virus.

 Focus on Populations Most Impacted